 Kinda Co.
 Mozarellie

-Okay, this one’s a bit of a curveball in that it comes in a jar!
-The producers themselves actually market this cheese as perfect for pizza, “Mild, creamy and made for melting!
-This cashew based mozzarella-style cheese is perfect for topping pizza”.
+Okay, this one throws a bit of a curveball as it comes in a jar!
+The producers actively market this cheese as ideal for pizza: “Mild, creamy, and made for melting!
+This cashew-based mozzarella-style cheese is perfect for topping pizza.”

-The taste is quite mild which complements rather than overpowers the other toppings on the pizza.
-It’s easy to use in that you essentially spoon it out and place it directly into the pizza, similar to the texture of hummus when cooked.
+The taste is quite mild, complementing rather than overpowering the other toppings on the pizza.
+It’s easy to use; you essentially spoon it out and place it directly onto the pizza, similar to the texture of hummus when cooked.

 I Am Nut Ok: Bluffalo Notzarella

-This one wins the prize for the best name!
-And it tastes pretty damn good as well!
-Mild and creamy just like real mozzarella, it has rave reviews, particularly in regard to it’s meltability.
+This one earns the prize for the best name!
+Moreover, it tastes pretty damn good too!
+It has a mild and creamy flavor, just like real mozzarella, and it has received rave reviews, especially regarding its meltability.

 Win!
-It has a distinctive smell of coconut when uncooked, which comes from the coconut oil.
-What’s more, in comes in a plastic-free compostable vacuum-sealed pouch, so even better for the planet!
+It emits a distinctive coconut smell when uncooked, originating from the coconut oil.
+Additionally, it is packaged in a plastic-free, compostable, vacuum-sealed pouch, making it even better for the planet!

 Thanks for reading,